hilljb/devenv/README.md

 # devenv
 Backing up my development environment, settings, and so on.
-The order isn't really from top to bottom due to dependencies along the way.
+This may need updating, but this is close for now.

 ## Mac